The future of retail remains a mystery—both for brands and ecommerce agencies.

 Your ecommerce clients should only be in channels where their target audience is.
 For example, if your client is selling to people aged 50 and up, they probably shouldn’t dedicate time to TikTok, since only 11% of that demographic use TikTok.

 If brands aim to venture into omnichannel retail, omnichannel customer support must follow.
-Since customers have different customer journeys and preferences when it comes to touchpoints, it’s important that relevant customer support exists where they are.
+Since customers have different customer journeys and preferences when it comes to touchpoints, it’s important that relevant support; whether via email, live chat, or even call center retail, exists where they are.

 A customer could browse a site on their phone but decide to call customer support.
 The following day, they may want to follow up on their request via email or live chat.